1 year full-time,

 This course incorporates masterclasses from industry professionals in theatre.
 You'll have the opportunity to attend talks, productions and festivals, and you'll also be able to attend screenings that relate to performances being discussed on your course.

 You'll be assigned a member of our teaching staff who will act as your personal supervisor.
 They are there to give advice on academic matters as well as other areas of University life.

 We have excellent purpose-built facilities available to you.

-Your contact hours will be divided between Theatre, Film and Television and Wentworth College on Campus West.
+Your contact hours will be divided between Theatre, Film, Television and Interactive Media and Wentworth College on Campus West.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

 You'll be assessed throughout your course.